Nealelab/picopili/README.md

 * `admix_rel.py`: estimates relatedness for admixed samples.
 Relatedness is estimated by starting with a subset of individuals who are unrelated, running an Admixture analysis, selecting "exemplar" individuals for each ancestry component, using those individuals to anchor a supervised Admixture analysis fo the full data, and using those Admixture results as the basis for ancestry-adjusted relatedness estimation using REAP.
 * `filter_ped.py`: uses genetic relatedness information to flag (a) cryptic relatedness across FIDs, (b) unrelated individuals within FIDs, (c) possible parent/offspring pair not identified in .fam file, and (d) parent/offspring pairs indicated by pedigree that aren't supported by genetic relatedness.
 Provides a suggested sample exclusion list based on weighted preferences for phenotype, pedigree, and genotyping rate.
 * `gwas_rel.py`: Genome-wide association analysis (in parallelized chunks) with either `plink --dfam` or a GEE model.
-* `impute_rel.py` (Coming soon): Imputation pipeline for related samples using SHAPEIT's `--duohmm` and IMPUTE2.
+* `impute_rel.py`: Imputation pipeline for related samples using SHAPEIT's `--duohmm` and IMPUTE2.
 Includes build check (with liftOver if needed), alignement to reference, phasing, imputation, and best-guess genotype calls with MAF/info score/mendelian error filtering.

 ### Additional Changes